With loads of whole grains and fiber and the option to make them with chocolate chips, these are the very best kid-friendly Raisin Bran Muffins!

 Sign up for our email updates to get tips and ideas sent to your inbox.

-Here’s a look at the ingredients you need to have on hand to make this raisin brand muffin recipe.
-It’s fairly flexible, so you might be able to make thees with what you already have on hand.
+Here’s a look at the ingredients you need to have to make theis Raisin Bran Muffin recipe.
+The recipe is fairly flexible, so you might be able to make these with ingredients you already have on hand.

 - White whole wheat flour: I use white whole wheat flour here for tender texture and whole grains.
 You can also use a mixture of all-purpose flour and whole wheat flour instead if that’s what you have.